EichlerLab/pav/EXAMPLE.md

 ```

 This guide assumes `hg38_no_alt` is in the ANALYSIS directory for simplicity.
 In real analyses, references are usually
 not in the ANALYSIS directory (e.g. a shared location on the analysis machine).

-### Use another reference

-If a different reference is already downloaded, adjust `config.json` (next step) to point to the reference FASTA.
-Relative paths are from the PAV analysis directory, absolute paths are relative to the root of the filesystem
-(i.e. `/`).
-The reference FASTA may be uncompressed or gzipped and does not need to be indexed (i.e. the `.fai` file is
-not needed).
+The reference path in `config.json` can
+be updated to point to an existing reference (see the next step).

 ## Write configuration